Skip to main content

 2025 Honda GB350S - Engine & Performance

-If you want to rebel against the sheer weight of technology that packs most modern bikes then the GB350S might be just the machine you’re after: its spec sheet reads like something from an earlier century and shows that you don’t need all those gizmos to create an engine that’s fuel-efficient and eco-friendly.
-You just need to be prepared to take life at a more sedate pace.
+If you want to rebel against the sheer weight of technology that packs most modern bikes then the GB350S might be just the machine you’re after.
+Its spec sheet reads like something from an earlier century and shows that you don’t need all those gizmos to create an engine that’s fuel-efficient and eco-friendly.
+You just need to enjoy taking life at a more sedate pace.

 With just a single cylinder, one overhead camshaft, two valves and a capacity of 348cc, the GB350S’s air-cooled motor even manages to look genuinely retro thanks to its near-vertical, finned cylinder.
-But it’s actually a new design, created specifically for this model.
+Only the emissions sensor sticking out of the top of the exhaust gives the game away that it’s a modern design, created specifically for this model.

-Clues to the modern origin of the motor can be found in the fuel injection system – mounted on an intake that’s again designed for low-end torque rather than power – and the use of low friction tech that includes a cylinder that’s offset 10mm to reduce side-thrust of the piston during the power stroke, plus an asymmetric conrod and a sealed crankcase with a bulkhead to separate the crankcase from the transmission.
-A reed valve in that bulkhead opens and closes as the piston moves and the pressure underneath it changes and an oil jet cools the piston and lubricates the big-end bearing.
+Clues to the modern origin of the motor can be found in the fuel injection system – mounted on an intake that’s again designed for low-end torque rather than power – and the use of low friction tech that includes a cylinder that’s offset 10mm to reduce side-thrust of the piston during the power stroke.
+If that's not geeky enough for your retro-single how about an asymmetric conrod and a sealed crankcase with a bulkhead to separate the crankcase from the transmission?
+Or maybe a reed valve in that bulkhead which opens and closes as the piston moves and the pressure underneath it changes at which point an oil jet cools the piston and lubricates the big-end bearing.
 Oil is also used to strategically cool hotspots in the cylinder head, aiding the air-cooling and reducing temperature in that part of the head by 10%.
 Inside that head, the compression ratio is a mere 9.5:1.
+You can relax now, that's enough tech for one review.

 While the peak power is only 20.8hp, it comes at a mere 5500rpm, and the max torque of 21.4lbft arrives at just 3000rpm.
-That’s in part because the engine eschews the idea of ‘oversquare’ bore and stroke dimensions – typical in most modern bikes, where the cylinder bore is greater than the piston stroke to encourage more revs and more power.
-Instead it’s a hugely under-square design with a 70mm bore and a 90.5mm stroke, putting the emphasis on getting as much torque as possible, at the expense of revs and power.
+The rider has no idea, of course because there isn't a rev counter, only a limiter that cuts the ignition at high rpm.
+The low-revving nature is because the engine swaps the idea of ‘oversquare’ bore and stroke dimensions – typical in most modern bikes, where the cylinder bore is greater than the piston stroke to encourage more revs and more power - for a hugely under-square design with a 70mm bore and a 90.5mm stroke.
+This puts the emphasis on torque, at the expense of revs and power.
 Even the Royal Enfield HNTR 350, another bike with an under-square engine, doesn’t take the dimensions to that extreme, using a 75mm bore and 85.5mm stroke to achieve a similar capacity to the Honda.
-The CB350RS’s peak power and torque figures are a whisker higher than the Royal Enfields but arrive substantially lower in the rev range thanks its more extreme under-square dimensions.
+The CB350S’s peak power and torque figures are a whisker higher than the Royal Enfields but arrive substantially lower in the rev range thanks its more extreme under-square dimensions.

 The retro cues don’t end with the air-cooled engine.
 It drives a gearbox with only five speeds, albeit through a modern-seeming assist/slipper clutch.
 Somewhat surprisingly, there’s even traction control as standard.